rustytanton-zz/plugin-pattern-examples/README.md

 *   As browsers have adopted industry standards more consistently (ex: `document.querySelector`), it has become less desirable to assume that all projects will need [jQuery](https://jquery.com/) loaded by default since native methods are demonstrably more performant and not much more verbose/difficult to write than jQuery methods
 *   Plugin loading boilerplate is unnecessarily verbose
-*   It is not clear why it is necessary to always wait until `$(document).ready` to run module init code, as this is another drag on performance in most cases
+*   It is not clear why it is necessary to always wait until `$(document).ready` to run module init code, as this is a drag on performance when it isn't necessary
 *   Passing options as one large JSON blob does not save any work on the back end and creates more work on the front end when attributes need to be exposed individually on the DOM element for styling purposes

 ## Assumptions/requirements for a new pattern